Hall

 Friday, 11 September

-Day 1 traces ayahuasca’s journey from the Amazon to the non-Indigenous world, covering Indigenous contacts, the emergence of Santo Daime churches, and expansion across Brazil and other Amazonian nations.
+Day 1 traces ayahuasca’s journey from the Indigenous Amazon out into the world, covering its expansion across Brazil, other Amazonian countries, and beyond.

 Saturday 12 September